hung20gg/dijkstra-manim/README.md

 * ID: Duong Phuong Giang

 ### Overview of the project
-Our aim is to focus on the fundemental of the algorithm, illustrating the advance of Dijkstra's algorithm in comparison with other common existing path-finding algorithm.
+Our objective is to delve into the fundamentals of the algorithm, elucidating the advancements of Dijkstra's algorithm in contrast to other prevalent path-finding algorithms.

+After careful consideration, we dhave opted to transform our traditional report into a more comprehensive paper.
 The paper of the project can be found in the repository.

-We mainly use **Google Colab** for this project, so the notebook for each part can be found by the given link
+We use **Google Colab** for this project, so the notebook for each part can be found by the given link.

 ### Our project have four main parts:
 * Initialize the path-finding problem [Initialize the problem](https://colab.research.google.com/drive/1v-msP3cjDrUYQZCFuw0Rmf1ddp-LyNbC?usp=sharing)